brunopereira81/salty/README.md

 Installs and sets up salt and the xCat grain in to the master:

 - Setup a fresh supported Linux installation.

 - Clone the salty repository:

   > git clone

-- Deploy salt and prepare the environment
+- Deploy salt and prepare the environment:

   > cd salty && sh ./salty